Show All Answers

 Some types of properties that pay utility charges are:

-The single-family home annual utility charge is $122 in Urban Growth Areas and $90.00 in all other areas.
+The single-family home annual utility charge is $122.
 Owners of single-family residences pay a flat utility charge, whereas owners of apartments, businesses, and commercial structures are charged a rate per quarter acre according to the percentage of impervious surfaces* on their properties.
 For a complete list of rate categories and charges, see Snohomish County Code 25.20.020. * Impervious surfaces are hard surfaced areas that prevent or retard the entry of water into the soil, or cause water to run off faster than under natural conditions.
 Common impervious surfaces include rooftops, sidewalks, pavement, patios, driveways, parking lots, gravel, and other surfaces that impede the natural infiltration or runoff of surface water.

 If you have a piece of commercial property with a detention facility that meets the requirements of the County's Drainage Code (see Chapter 30.63A of the Snohomish County Code) and it is properly maintained, you may qualify for a rate reduction.
 Call us at 425-388-6474 (or toll free at 800-562-4367 ext.
 6474) for a request form and to schedule an inspection of the property.
 For additional information regarding credits and exemptions, refer to the Snohomish County Code 25.20.070-25.20.080 of the Snohomish County Code.
 If you believe your utility charge was miscalculated (rate category, amount of impervious surface, land use classification, or acreage), a refund may be due.
 Applications for billing error refunds must be made within three years of the date of payment and refunds may be retroactive up to three prior years.